mathiasertl/django-ca/docs/source/update.rst

 * :command:`manage.py sign_cert`: The ``--tls-feature`` option is split into the ``--tls-feature`` and ``--tls-feature-critical`` option.
-The ``--tls-feature-usage`` takes multiple arguments (instead of a coma-separated list) and also allows you to pass dotted strings for OIDs unknown to django-ca.
+The ``--tls-feature-usage`` takes multiple arguments (instead of a comma-separated list) and also allows you to pass dotted strings for OIDs unknown to django-ca.

   New, since ``django==1.24.0``: